When Prescriptions Become a Problem: Medication Abuse

-Have You Ever Bought from an Online Pharmacy in Addition to or Instead of a Brick-and-Mortar One?
+Have You Ever Bought from an Online Pharmacy Instead of a Brick-and-Mortar One?

 Online pharmacies tend to be more lax in what they ship to whom—some don’t even ask for a copy of the prescription—and taking the “easiest route” toward obtaining medication is often a sign of not wanting to face up to a potential drug problem.

 Does the Dosage You’ve Been Taking Now Seem Less Effective?

 This could indicate increased tolerance to the medication, a potential sign of addiction risk.
 Or it could mean that your body chemistry, and therefore your medication needs, has changed.
 Either way, the best decision for any change is made with the advice of a doctor; don’t ever just decide on your own to take a little more.

 Do You Experience Physical Withdrawal Symptoms If You Miss Your Regular Dose?

 While a non-addicted medication user may notice mild discomfort or mood change if a dose is missed, a genuine addiction manifests itself in withdrawal symptoms more often associated with serious illness: heavy sweating; excessive fatigue or physical weakness; violent muscle spasms; nausea and vomiting; breathing difficulties; violent mood swings.

 If you have any reason to think you may be becoming addicted to your prescription, talk to your doctor immediately.
 If you have an addiction, enter prescription drug detox immediately once you stop using.
 Detox is key to combatting possibly fatal side effects of severe withdrawal symptoms.